 If you’re Catholic, you have a duty to participate in civic life, including the obligation to vote when you can.
 Each of us is called to assess our individual strengths, abilities, and passions, so that we might apply them, in the name of the God who entrusted them to us, to benefit not just ourselves, but all of those around us.
 At a minimum, we must ensure that everyone around us is encouraged and enabled to seek truth, which is God.

-The duty to vote includes an obligation to vote according to your own properly-formed conscience.
-That means familiarizing yourself with the social teachings of the Church, and using those teachings to inform your own interpretation of responsibly-reported news items.
+The duty to vote includes the obligation to vote according to your own properly-formed conscience.
+That means familiarizing yourself with the social teachings of the Church, and using those teachings to inform your own interpretation of responsibly-reported news items before making voting decisions.

 Except in extreme circumstances, no one – including the Church – should tell you specifically who to vote for, or which way to vote on most issues.
 Rather, you should constantly consult – and support – responsible news sources to find out what you can about the candidates, parties, and issues; consider what the candidates say and how they relate to the Gospels and the Church’s teachings; pray; and vote in accordance with your own best conclusions – your conscience, in other words.